andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 network that has runtime-determined size (For example, getting the size from user input)?
 What if we wanted to load a pre-trained network whose size we don’t know?
-How can we manipulate our networks in a “dynamic” and generic way?
+How can we manipulate our networks in a “dynamic” and generic way that still gives us all of the benefits of type-safe programming?

 What we’re looking at here is a world where *types* can depend on run-time values … and values can depend on types.
 A world where types become as much of a manipulatable citizen of as values are.

-The art of working with types like this is called *dependently typed programming*.
+The art of working with types like this is *dependently typed programming*.
 We’re going to feel a bit of push back from Haskell at first, but after we hit our stride and tame the tools we need, we’re going to open up a whole new world of potential!

+[^1]: This sentence is the story of my Haskell life.

-[^1]: Okay, maybe not *literally* every one.
+[^2]: Okay, maybe not *literally* every one.
 But, pretty much every one.

-[^2]: Thank you based Hindley-Milner.
+[^3]: Thank you based Hindley-Milner.